-Ian's professional qualifications include a Bachelor of Commerce and Bachelor of Law.
+lan's professional qualifications include a Bachelor of Commerce and Bachelor of Law.
+He holds a Professional Development Certificate in Executive Coaching.
 He is a Fellow of both the Australian Institute of Company Directors and the Australian Institute of Management.

-Alan Gibbs JP, Diploma of Metallurgy, GAICD
+Alan GibbsJP, Diploma of Metallurgy, GAICD